doomvox/raku-study/notes/meeting_2022sep25.md

     4.  refactor subs so they stop shelling out so much, call routines directly

-        1.  exposes some odd bugs: code has more memory now
+        1.  exposes some odd bugs: scope of "memory" changes

     5.  code is getting gradually less ugly, **but**.